 Privacy Notice

-1.1 Whilst every effort has been made to outline our responsibilities to you in as clear, concise, and easy to understand manner as possible, we do need to use certain terms throughout this privacy notice.
+1.1 Whilst every effort has been made to outline our responsibilities to you in as clear, concise, and easy to understand manner as possible, we do need to use certain terms throughout this Privacy Notice.

 1.2 We will now provide an easy-to-understand definition of each term:

-• Data Processor: In a similar way to data controllers, data processors must protect people’s personal data.
-However, they only process it in the first place on behalf of the data controller.
-They would not have any reason to have the personal data if the data controller had not asked them to do something with it.
+• Data Processor: In a similar way to Data Controllers, Data Processors must protect people’s personal data.
+However, they only process it in the first place on behalf of the Data Controller.
+They would not have any reason to have the personal data if the Data Controller had not asked them to do something with it.

 • Part 2: sets out a general processing regime (the UK GDPR);